 Negotiation Situation 1: Business Transactions

 Do you think the final price would have been better or worse for you?
 We’re guessing you might have pushed harder for a better deal for yourself when negotiating with a stranger.
+Chances are, the situation would be a whole lot different if you had to negotiate with friends or family.

 Business transactions between friends or family members can be fraught.
 Close ties are generally founded on the expectation that we’ll look out for each other’s welfare and not “keep score.”
 In business relationships, by contrast, we expect to be compensated based on how much effort, time, and money we expend.
 Negotiators are likely to experience a clash between these two sets of norms when doing business with loved ones.